Pattern analysis in a benthic bacteria-nutrient system: Introduction

 \subsection{The Model}

 The system, which is discussed in the present work, is a reaction-diffusion system for a simplified benthic bacteria-nutrient model in a marine sediment.
-It is set up and analyzed in \cite{ulrike}.
-It is dimensionless and its correctness is not compared to experimental studies, but the authors of \cite{ulrike} claim that this system models some realistic features, which are motivated by experimental studies.
-The system is given by
+It was set up in \cite{ulrike}, models some realistic features, which are motivated by experimental studies, and in dimensionless form is given by